Skip to content

 A simple but effective sales goal.

-If your reps are taking too long on calls, or putting too much effort into prep with no meetings booked, then you have a problem.
+If your reps take too long on calls or put too much effort into prep with no meetings booked, then you have a problem.

 Time tracking goal example: